-The Toshiba TEC Group Standards of Conduct has been adopted by Group companies and is available in 15 languages.
+The Toshiba Tec Group Standards of Conduct has been adopted by Group companies and is available in 15 languages.
 Training on the Standards of Conduct is provided to Group employees to make the Standards of Conduct the guideline principles of our daily business activities.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2023.